 Next, pay a visit to Tang Contemporary Art on the 10th floor.
 Founded in Bangkok in 1997, the gallery is committed to producing exhibitions and projects, especially producing critical projects and exhibitions.
 The gallery promotes experimental contemporary art regionally as well as worldwide, and has shown the likes of Ai Wei Wei, Michelangelo Pistoletto, Nam June Paik, and Zhu Jinshi in Hong Kong.

-The interior of Whitestone Gallery* on the 7th and 8th floors was designed by world-renowned architect, Kengo Kuma.
+The interior of Whitestone Gallery on the 8th floor was designed by world-renowned architect, Kengo Kuma.
 Founded in Tokyo in 1967, the gallery’s zen aesthetics provide a serene viewing experience in the promotion of Japanese and Asian talent worldwide.
 The gallery is also known for being a platform to showcase Gutai and post-war art, as well as emerging contemporary art of the region.
 Memorable exhibitions in Hong Kong include presentations by Yoshitomo Nara, Dale Chihuly, Florentijn Hofman, and Philip Colbert.

-Lastly, visit David Zwirner* on the 5th and 6th floors – the New York gallery founded by the German-born gallerist in 1993.
-Influential for representing the biggest names in the industry, and for promoting contemporary art globally for the past thirty years, the gallery reported in 2018 an annual revenue of USD500 million.
+Lastly, visit David Zwirner on the 5th and 6th floors – the New York gallery founded by the German-born gallerist in 1993.
+Influential for representing the biggest names in the industry, and for promoting contemporary art globally for the past 30 years, the gallery reported in 2018 an annual revenue of USD500 million.
 Taking the gallery’s world renowned artists, estates, and exhibition programmes as the starting point, David Zwirner Books is the publishing arm of the gallery, and is dedicated to publishing the highest quality art publications from monographs, artist books, collected writings and interviews.
 A visit here would complete your tour of the H Queen’s galleries.

 Lastly, walk north towards the harbour to 50 Connaught Road Central, where you will find White Cube.
 Founded by Jay Jopling in 1993 in London, its Hong Kong space is its first international gallery outside the UK, and is located over two floors.
 The international powerhouse has been instrumental in promoting household YBA (Young British Artists) names, such as Tracey Emin, Damien Hirst, and Gavin Turk, to name a few.
 Its minimalistic space also houses a library of catalogues.